pmuens/awesome-serverless/README.md

 - [Nuclio - An open source serverless platform](https://jaxenter.com/nuclio-serverless-open-source-138302.html) - Post about the Nuclio project and its impact on the serverless infrastructure management burden.
 - [Towards a serverless event-sourced Nordstrom](https://serverless.com/blog/rob-gruhl-serverless-event-sourced-nordstrom-emit-2017/) - How Nordstrom uses serverless computing (and the Serverless Framework) to create an event-sourced architecture.
 - [How Droplr scales to millions](https://serverless.com/blog/how-droplr-scales-to-millions-serverless-framework/) - How Droplr scales to millions with the Serverless Framework.
+- [Toward a functional programming analogy for microservices](https://serverless.com/blog/bobby-calderwood-functional-programming-microservices-emit-2017/) - How functional programming and thinking can help in a serverless microservice world.

 ## Screencasts